• Skip to primary navigation

 To prepare this salad ahead of time, prep and store each ingredient in its own separate container in the fridge.
 Make sure the dressing especially stays in its own container, so the fixings don’t get soggy.
 Store for 1-2 days before assembling the salad and serving it.
 Salad that’s already been dressed can be stored in a bag or airtight container in the fridge for 1-2 days as well, but the fresher you eat it, the better.

-Fresh vegetable salad with cucumbers, cherry tomatoes, red onions, mixed greens, and feta cheese, drizzled with balsamic vinaigrette, perfect for healthy eating.
+Green salad with grilled cucumbers, cherry tomatoes, red onions, feta, and balsamic vinaigrette.

 Serving Suggestions